orbs-network/orbs-spec/behaviors/flows/voting.md

 * Query the Ethereum node using the given arguments through IPC.
 * Check that the transaction is within the finality parameter (based on the give time_stamp)
 * Returns:
-  * The committed trasnaction block_height and transaction_index.
+  * The committed transaction block_height and transaction_index.